verxion/RaspberryPi/Pi4-ethernet-and-power-over-usbc.md

 libcomposite
 ```

-14. Edit (again, pick either vi or nano) the file `/etc/dhcpcd.conf` and add the following at the end of the file:
+14. Edit (again, pick either vi or nano) the new file `/etc/dhcpcd.conf` and add the following at the end of the file:

 ```
 denyinterfaces usb0